jason-davey/studio/TECHNICAL_SPEC.md

 The application is designed with a UX-AI collaborative development approach, aiming for rapid prototyping and iterative feature enhancement to quickly deliver value.

 ### 1.2.
 High-Level Functionality
 - **User Authentication:** Users must register and log in using Firebase Authentication (Email/Password) to access the main application.
 (Login/Register pages exist at `/login` and `/register`).
+The registration form includes a field for "Primary Interest" as a preliminary step towards future role-based features.
-- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec"), user status/auth actions ("Login", "Register", "Logout"), and action buttons ("Provide Feedback", "Guided Walkthrough").
+- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec" - visible to logged-in users), user status/auth actions ("Login", "Register", "Logout"), and action buttons ("Provide Feedback", "Guided Walkthrough").
 Always visible.
 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
-- **Page Preview (Step 2):** Displays a preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.
+- **Page Preview (Step 2):** Displays a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.
 - **Content Adjustment (Step 3):** Enables users to fine-tune the content of the landing page blueprint for all major sections via input fields.
 - **A/B Test Content Configuration (Step 4):** Allows users to define two text versions for A/B testing (e.g., Hero Section headline, sub-headline, CTA).
 Version A is pre-filled from Step 3.
 - **AI-Assisted Content Generation (Step 4):** Provides AI-powered suggestions for A/B test copy using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.